-And so it is with Kaiserschmarrn (or Kaiserschmarren), a somewhat rustical word to describe a rather sweet and pleasant pancake-like dish with an Imperial connection.
+Kaiserschmarren is a somewhat rustical word to describe a rather sweet and pleasant pancake-like dish with a strong Imperial connection.

 Inevitably in our complicated world, there are numerous variations, but the classic version of the dish is essentially a thick pancake that’s chopped into pieces, mixed with plum jam, and topped with icing sugar.
 Raisins are a common addition.